 You can stimulate or inhibit the vagus nerve in two ways.
 First, the vagus nerve impulse (activation) can flow from the brain to the rest of the body or from the body to the brain.

 When it flows from the brain it’s called a “vagal efferent.”
-When it flows from some other part of the body to the brain, it’s called a “vagal afferent.”
+When it flows from other parts of the body to the brain, it’s called a “vagal afferent.”
 I don’t use these terms for simplicity.

 HOW WOULD YOU RATE THIS ARTICLE?